-- BC: x = 1: Dijkstra's scans the vertex s first. s is the vertex labelled 1 in our sorted list.
+- BC: x = 1: Dijkstra's scans the vertex s first. s is the vertex labelled 1.
 The dist value of s is 0. - IH: For all j < x, (1) Dijkstra's algorithm scans vertices $1, 2, \ldots, j$ in increasing order of their shortest path length; and (2) the dist values for all these vertices are set correctly when the vertices are scanned. - IS: Consider the vertex labelled x.
 The vertex x has a parent in the final shortest path tree that has some label p, where p < x.
 Since p < x, by the IH: (1) p was scanned before x; and (2) the dist value of p was correct when p was scanned.
-Hence, when the edge $p \to x$ was relaxed, the dist value of x was set correctly.
-Thus, $\operatorname{dist}(x)$ is correct when x is scanned.
-Also, the dist values of vertices with labels more than x must be greater than or equal to $\operatorname{dist}(x)$, after vertices $1, \ldots, x-1$ have been scanned, since dist values are at least equal to shortest path lengths.
+Thus, when the edge $p \to x$ was relaxed, the dist value of x was set correctly.
+So, dist(x) is correct when x is scanned.

+The dist values of vertices with labels more than x must be greater than or equal to dist(x), after vertices $1, \ldots, x-1$ have been scanned, since dist values are at least equal to shortest path lengths.
 Thus, x is scanned right after the vertex with label x-1.

-Dijktra's Algorithm Runtime
+Dijktra's Algorithm Runtime \\\\